pingcap/docs-cn/v3.1/how-to/maintain/backup-and-restore/mydumper-loader.md

 - Keep the exported data file as small as possible and it is recommended to keep it smaller than 64M.
 Use the `-F` parameter to set the value.
 - Adjust the `-t` parameter of `loader` based on the number and the load of TiKV instances.
 For example, if there are three TiKV instances, `-t` can be set to around `3 * (1 ~ n)`.
 If the load of TiKV is too high and the `backoffer.maxSleep 15000ms is exceeded` log is displayed many times, decrease the value of `-t`; otherwise, increase the value.

-#### An example of restoring data and related configurations

-- The total size of the exported files is 214G.
-A single table has 8 columns and 2 billion rows.
-- The cluster topology:
-    - 12 TiKV instances: 4 nodes, 3 TiKV instances per node
-    - 4 TiDB instances
-    - 3 PD instances
-- The configuration of each node:
-    - CPU: Intel Xeon E5-2670 v3 @ 2.30GHz
-    - 48 vCPU [2 x 12 physical cores]
-    - Memory: 128G
-    - Disk: sda [raid 10, 300G] sdb[RAID 5, 2T]
-    - Operating System: CentOS 7.3
-- The `-F` parameter of `mydumper` is set to `16` and the `-t` parameter of `loader` is set to `64`.

-Results: It takes 11 hours to import all the data, which is 19.4G/hour.

 ### Backup data from TiDB

 Use `mydumper` to backup data from TiDB.